 Tomorrow is the beginning of National Military Appreciation Month.
 I know firsthand the sacrifices that military members and their families make.
 My dad was in the Air Force for 22 years.
 This Tuesday Tip is for military families with college-age kids.
+Our credit counseling advice is to look for scholarships to save money.
 Did you know about these scholarships for military families?

 Scholarships for Military Families

 Some military families may be able to avoid student loan debt by giving their dependent the GI Bill.
 However, if you have already used the GI Bill on another family member, don’t worry!
 There is a wide variety of scholarships for military families that can help pay for tuition, books, and even on-campus room and board.

 - Scholarships for Military Children Program – Fisher House Foundation runs this scholarship program that offers $2,000 scholarships to unmarried dependents younger than 23 who wish to attend college.
 Moreover, you can use scholarships for tuition, books, lab supplies, and other school fees.